©

 Terrou

-Head to the segala for a magnificent 9.2km loop.
-This amazing walk reveals many panoramas on the heights of Terrou and Saint- Médard-Nicourby.
-Nestled in a typical Segala landscape, Terrou occupies the hollow of a set of hills typical of local landscapes, which suggests the proximity to the Massif Central.
-Chestnut woods and wild streams ensure summer coolness.
-This hike takes you up the hillside through forests, fields and meadows.
-In spring, you have green landscapes with multicolored flowers.
+Head for the Segala for a magnificent 9.2km loop.
+This astonishing walk reveals a wealth of panoramic views over the heights of Terrou and Saint-Médard-Nicourby.
+Nestling in a typical Ségala landscape, Terrou occupies the hollow of a group of hills typical of local landscapes, suggesting its proximity to the Massif Central.
+Chestnut woods and wild streams keep the area cool in summer.
+This walk takes you up the hillside through forests, fields and meadows.
+In spring, you’ll find lush green landscapes dotted with multicoloured flowers.
 In autumn, the flamboyant trees, ranging from yellow to red, are bewitching.

 The Prajoux circuit